Its-donkey/gopherpost/README.md

 ## TLS Support
 Set `SMTP_TLS_CERT` and `SMTP_TLS_KEY` to enable STARTTLS.
 Certificates are served with a minimum TLS version of 1.2.
+The outbound client upgrades to TLS when the remote server advertises the capability, but it never accepts invalid certificates.

-## Health Checks
+## Health Checks & Metrics
-An HTTP endpoint is available at `:8080/healthz` for readiness/liveness probes.
+An HTTP endpoint is available at `:8080/healthz` (override via `SMTP_HEALTH_ADDR`) for readiness/liveness probes.
+Structured metrics are exported at `/metrics` in expvar JSON format.